Daniel Jarrett

-Daniel Jarrett (November 6, 1886 or 1894 - March 13, 1938) was an actor and screenwriter in the United States.
+Daniel Joseph Jarrett (November 22, 188? of 189? – March 13, 1938) was an actor and screenwriter in the United States.
+He should not be confused with his father, the Welsh-born stage actor Daniel Jarrett Sullivan, who also performed on the stage as Daniel Jarrett and died in 1917.
 He was the brother of screenwriter and actor Arthur L. Jarrett.